inspircd/docs/docs/4/installation/windows-source.md

 ### What systems can InspIRCd be built on?

-InspIRCd can be built on Windows 10 build 17061 or newer using the MSVC 19.15+ (Visual Studio 15.8 2017) compiler and CMake 3.20 or newer.
+InspIRCd can be built on Windows 10 April 2018 Update or newer using the MSVC 19.15+ (Visual Studio 15.8 2017) compiler and CMake 3.20 or newer.
 Some extra modules may require newer versions in order to build.

 ### How do I install from source?